 Recently, Congress created the PSLF Limited Waiver Opportunity.
 Between October 2021 and October 2022, borrowers have access to a limited-time waiver that may give credit for past loan payments that would otherwise not qualify for PSLF.

-Check out my Guide to the PSLF Limited Waiver Opportunity.
+Learn More: Guide to the PSLF Limited Waiver Opportunity

 How do I know if I qualify for PSLF?

 You only truly know if you qualify for PSLF if you fill out a PSLF application via studentaid.gov and get a response.
 The government tends to respond to your application within 2-10 weeks.

 “Do I qualify for PSLF?” is a very common PSLF Reddit question.
 Generally, PSLF eligibility requirements include: